About the Artist

 Biography

-I am an artist printmaker based in Edinburgh, Scotland.
-My career as an artist has taken a non-traditional route.
-Although highly creative as a child growing up in a multicultural family between Germany and England, my formal academic education has been in the sciences.
-I have honed my artistic skills and creative vision through life drawing classes, community printshops and workshops with internationally leading artists and master printers.
-I have travelled extensively and called many countries and places home, and this experience of living between cultures has a strong influence on my work.
-I have exhibited nationally in curated gallery shows in London, Edinburgh and across the UK, including as part of the Edinburgh Fringe Festival programme, and have won regional awards for my work.
-I am a member of Edinburgh Printmakers where I create my stone lithographs, while my relief prints are printed in my home studio in the heart of Edinburgh.
-I am a member of two Scotland-based artist collectives, Printmakers of Scotland and Neuk Collective.
+I am a queer, nonbinary, neurodivergent artist, scientist and activist based in the vibrant historic city of Edinburgh, Scotland.
+I grew up between Germany and England, have travelled and lived in many countries, and now split my time and creative practice between Edinburgh and my small farm in the verdant volcanic heights of Gran Canaria, Spain.
+This experience of living between cultures strongly influences my work, which explores identity, the shared human experience and how we relate to one-another.
+My formal academic training is in the sciences, which drives my connection with the alchemy of the materials I work with.
+Since making a serious commitment to my art practice in 2024, I have exhibited nationally in curated gallery shows in London, Edinburgh and across the UK, including as part of the Edinburgh Fringe Festival, and have won regional prizes for my work.
+I am a member of Edinburgh Printmakers where I create my stone lithographs and etchings, while my relief prints are printed in my home studio in the heart of Edinburgh.
+I am a member of two Scotland-based artist collectives, Printmakers of Scotland and the Neuk Collective of neurodivergent artists.

 the artist working on a stone lithograph